bcgov/elucidate/README.md

 ## Why `elucidate`?

-`elucidate` provides a collection of convenience functions to make data analysis in R easier and more accessible for researchers:
+`elucidate` provides a collection of convenience functions to make exploratory data analysis in R easier and more accessible to
+researchers:

   - Functions that help summarize data of multiple types (numeric, character strings, logicals, etc.) using descriptive statistics